sanyaade-teachings/livekit-tutorials-docs/docs/index.md

 [LiveKit](https://livekit.io/){target=\_blank} is an open source, cutting edge, end-to-end WebRTC stack with which you can build ultra-low latency real-time audio and video applications.
 It offers the latest technologies in terms of real-time media, and a fantastic collection of [SDKs](https://docs.livekit.io/reference/){target=\_blank} for both your application's server and client.

-With the power of LiveKit you can add video conferencing capabilities to your platform, build the next big live streaming application or even include AI processing to your media flow (such as AI conversational agents or computer-vision recognition).
+With the power of LiveKit you can add video conferencing capabilities to your platform, build the next big live streaming application or even add AI processing to your media flow (such as AI conversational agents or computer-vision recognition).
 The possibilities are truly endless!

 ## Architecture of a Livekit application